Alarm Manager Notification Android

 - If you need tasks to be completed even when the device is idle, you can use

-.
+AlarmManager.
 Inexact timing minimizes the load caused by multiple users' devices or multiple apps performing a task at the exact same time.
-AlarmManager
+AlarmManageruses pending intents to perform its operations.
+You schedule broadcasts, services, and activities using the appropriatePendingIntent.

 The related concept documentation is in 8.2: Alarms.